Welcome to Oneida County Land & Waters Conservation's

 - Economic: Provide education, outreach, tools and skills to empower lake groups, land owners, land managers, organizations and other stakeholders to help them meet their goals.

-- Partnerships and Collaboration: Build partnerships and collaboration the UW Extension Lakes, WI DNR, and other partners to combat AIS in Oneida County, share data effectively, develop proactive and reactive plans, and cultivate broad approach's to reach new audiences and address concerns of multi-waterway users.
+- Partnerships and Collaboration: Build partnerships and collaboration with UW Extension Lakes, WI DNR, and other partners to combat AIS in Oneida County, share data effectively, develop proactive and reactive plans, and cultivate a broad approach to reach new audiences and address concerns of multi-waterway users.

 - Achieve Long-term Program Efficacy: Fund and sustain a permanent Oneida County AIS program, target efforts to maximize impact, and use data to evaluate outcomes and adapt methods.